Frequently Asked Questions

 Accommodation:

-You may choose to live either with a British homestay or in a private home and we can arrange one of these options for you.
-We highly encourage you to stay with a British homestay, as this environment provides you with the best opportunity to improve your English and experience British life and culture.
+You may choose to live with a British host family, in a Student Residence, or in a private home, and we can arrange one of these options for you.
+We highly encourage you to stay with a British host family, as this environment provides you with the best opportunity to improve your English and experience British life and culture.
 For further details on our accommodation options, please click here.

 Yes, all our homestays are flexible and cater for Muslim diets, ie. no pork/ham products and no alcohol.
 Some of our homestays will also gladly serve halal meat upon request.